sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-10-Exceptions-Best-Practices.md

 Title: Exceptions-Best Practices
 ---

+# Exceptions

+Exceptions, or exceptional events, are situations where our code cannot meaningfully proceed in its current state.
+For example, a `NullPointerException` means that you tried to call instance methods on a `null` object, which cannot have any instance methods.

+---

 * TOC
 {:toc}

-# Exceptions

-Exceptions, or exceptional events, are situations where our code cannot meaningfully proceed in it's current state.
-For example, a `NullPointerException` means that you tried to call instance methods on a `null` object, which cannot have any instance methods.
+---

 ## When to throw exceptions

-When designing our functions and interfaces, we should use exceptions to enforce pre-conditions and post-conditions of our function (like we did in the last modules with `BankAccount`).
+When designing our class, functions, and interfaces, we should use exceptions to enforce pre-conditions and post-conditions of our function.
+For instance, consider `isPrime` below.

 ```java
     public boolean isPrime(int number) {